Leandroc728/Boids-3D-Taichi-SpatialGrid/README.en.md

 This project implements the **Boids** algorithm (developed by Craig Reynolds in 1986) in a 3D environment.
 Instead of calculating interactions on the CPU, the simulation was built using the **Taichi** programming language/library, which allows compiling Python code directly into high-performance GPU kernels (CUDA/Vulkan).
 Advanced data structuring techniques were also implemented to maximize processing efficiency.

-## Architecture & Optimization
+## Architecture and Optimization

-To overcome the classic O(N²) complexity bottleneck and execute parallel processing effectively, the project relies on two essential optimization techniques:
+To overcome the O(N²) complexity bottleneck and leverage massive GPU processing, the project relies on two fundamental strategies:

+### 1. Uniform Spatial Grid (USG)
-*   **Uniform Spatial Grid:** The 3D space is divided into a grid of small cells, drastically reducing the search space for each Boid.
-Consequently, each boid only searches for and interacts with neighbors located within its own cell or immediately adjacent ones.
+The 3D space is subdivided into a grid of fixed-size cells.
+Instead of each Boid comparing its position with all other N elements in the simulation, it only queries its own cell and the 26 neighboring cells.
-*   **Data-Oriented Programming (DOP):** The code structure was designed specifically for how GPUs consume data.
-Utilizing Taichi's **fields**, boid data (such as position, velocity, and color) is aligned sequentially in memory.
-This organization ensures the GPU accesses information with maximum throughput and minimal latency.
+* **O(N) Guarantee:** To ensure performance even in high-density scenarios, I implemented a strict search limit per cell (`max_boids_per_cell`).
+This transforms the neighbor search into an O(1) constant time operation per boid, resulting in an overall O(N) linear complexity.

+### 2. Data-Oriented Programming (DOP)
+Unlike traditional Object-Oriented Programming, where data is scattered in memory, I used the **DOP** approach through Taichi fields (`ti.field`).
+* **Memory Layout:** Position and velocity data are stored contiguously.
+This maximizes data locality and allows the GPU to perform much more efficient global memory accesses, drastically reducing processing latency.

+---

+### Technical Results
+* **Complexity:** Reduced from O(N²) to O(N).
+* **Scalability:** Ability to process **50,000 agents** simultaneously.
+* **Efficiency:** Smooth execution (40+ FPS) even on entry-level/integrated hardware (Intel Iris Xe).

 ## Features